 2. Inappropriate Pricing

 For various reasons, many freelancers think that reducing their price actually helps in winning more clients.
-Well, this is not the case as many clients perceive it as a desperate attempt by amateur freelancers—a reputation which none of us would like to have.
+Well, this is not the case as many clients perceive it as a desperate attempt by amateur freelancers—a reputation that none of us would like to have.

 To remedy this problem you should completely forget about hourly rates.
 Instead, always prefer putting up the price per project in accordance with the amount of work and time you are going to invest in the project.
-This way you will prevent projection of an inappropriate image and improve your clientele.
+This way you will prevent the projection of an inappropriate image and improve your clientele.

 3. Excessive Competition